wiired24/NostalgiaJS/README.md

 # Release Builds

 Currently both Linux and MacOS are supported.
 In order to compile a release build you will need to run `npm run package-linux` or `npm run package-mac`.
-After compiling is finished you will see a new directory called
+After compiling is finished you will see a new directory called `/release-builds` there you can find binaries for your target platform.
-`/release-builds` there you can find binaries for your target platform.
-Please note that although Windows support may come at a later time, for the time being it's not the main focus.
-In fact Nostalgia is an alternative to popular front-ends launchers that already exist for the Windows Platform.

 # Usage